 - make regular announcements to remind staff and/or the public to follow social distancing advice and wash their hands regularly - visitors who deliver or come to perform a function should wash their hands on arrival, use gel or be asked to wear gloves provided at the building (do not assume that gloves worn by a visitor are clean).
 As such, buzzing in of visitors should stop and this process managed using social distancing - encourage the use of digital and remote transfers of material where possible rather than paper format, such as using e-forms, emails and e-banking - provide additional pop-up handwashing stations or facilities if possible, providing soap, water, hand sanitiser and tissues and encourage staff to use them - where it is possible to remain 2 metres apart, use floor markings to mark the distance, particularly in the most crowded areas (for example, where queues form) - where it is not possible to remain 2 metres apart, staff should work side by side, or facing away from each other, rather than face to face if possible - where face-to-face contact is essential, this should be kept to 15 minutes or less wherever possible.
 Any face to face contact must be risk assessed, and reduced/removed where practicable. - as much as possible, keep teams of workers together (cohorting), and keep teams as small as possible.
-For example, a group who have travelled together or sat together/work together should not mix with others to reduce the chances of infection - where meeting rooms are used they should be well ventilated with windows open - communal items like the copier or franking machine will require cleaning after each use, as will light switches etc - Details of plans for areas not under the sole control of the Church e.g. space used by Ladybird (if the playgroup is operational, that is not the case as of 27.7.20 although as part of the Step 2 plans that the government actioned from 1st June nurseries and pre-schools are able to open to a wider group of children) should be agreed in advance to ensure that all parties are aware of others' movements and plans.
+For example, a group who have travelled together or sat together/work together should not mix with others to reduce the chances of infection - where meeting rooms are used they should be well ventilated with windows open - communal items like the copier or franking machine will require cleaning after each use, as will light switches etc - Details of plans for areas not under the sole control of the Church e.g. space used by Ladybird (if the playgroup is operational, that is not the case as of 17.6.20) - should be agreed in advance to ensure that all parties are aware of others' movements and plans.
 Where issues arise within these plans these must be addressed prior to anyone arriving on site and coming into conflict with another.